CaelanX/iterative-deepening-8puzzle/README.md

 ##Instructions:
     1. Create and activate the venv
-    2. Edit the start state from the main method, use populate_board() for a random start state
+    2. Edit the start state from the main method, use populate_board() for a random start state, note populate board does not always create a solvable state.
     3. Run the python script

 ####Windows: